Time Dependencies in Card Relations

 • The next card ends before the previous card

 Relations do not have to be direct.
-For example, the grandchild card (child of another child card) can be in conflict with the grandparent card (parent of another parent card).
+For example, the grandchild card (subcard of another subcard) can be in conflict with the grandparent card (main card of another main card).
 The same situation applies to cards that are chained by previous-next relations.

 What to do in case of card relations conflict?
 You can find out with the following examples.

-In the parent-child relation, there is a rule that the subcard must fit within the parent card’s time frame.
-That is, all subcards should start after the parent card starts and end before the parent card ends.
+In the hierarchical relation, there is a rule that the subcard must fit within the main card’s time frame.
+That is, all subcards should start after the main card starts and end before the main card ends.

 Let’s have a look at the example of a possible problem and its solution.
-We have two cards: the Parent card and the Subcard card.
-They are related with the parent-child card relation.
+We have two cards: the Main card and the Subcard card.
+They are related with the hierarchical card relation.

-Example: The parent card ends on November 23rd, while the subcard starts on this day.
+Example: The main card ends on November 23rd, while the subcard starts on this day.

-The subcard starts and ends after the due date of the parent card.
-We can see an orange warning in the card details section of the parent card informing us of the card issue.
+The subcard starts and ends after the due date of the main card.
+We can see an orange warning in the card details section of the main card informing us of the card issue.

 The most convenient way to manage time dependencies is the Gantt Chart view, where you can adjust times using sliding and drag-and-drop.
 You can also do this by changing the dates on every card separately.